ronflima/devbrazuca.github.io/_posts/2024-09-06-the-no-and-fuckoff-philosophy.md

 subtitle: "The rude way to have a lighter life"
 image: "https://images.pexels.com/photos/355863/pexels-photo-355863.jpeg"
 author: ronaldo
-categories: [Philosophy, Way of life]
+categories: [Philosophy, "Way of life"]
 ---

 Life is not easy.
 Yeah, it sounds dreadful, but it is not.
 It is part